What is Plasma Treatment?

 Plasma Treatment Effects

 Plasmas are a ‘soup’ of energetic, highly reactive species that are able to interact with any surface which they contact.
 By choosing the right configuration and processing parameters we can produce specific effects upon the surface.
-Plasma Treatments can be categorised as Plasma Cleaning, Plasma Surface Activation, Plasma Deposition and Plasma Etching and are detailed further in the remaining sections of this article.
+Plasma Treatments can be categorised as Plasma Cleaning, Plasma Surface Activation, Plasma Coatings and Plasma Etching.